spatie/laravel-blade-x/README.md

 After that conversion Blade will compile (and possibly cache) that view.

-Because all this happens before any html is sent to the browser, client side frameworks like Vue.js will never see the original html you wrote (with the custom tags).
+Because all this happens before any HTML is sent to the browser, client-side frameworks like Vue.js will never see the original HTML you wrote (with the custom tags).

 ## Testing